BV-BRC/AMRMetadataReview_2021/README.md

 - output_dir : output directory to put the results and fasta files.
 Example \~/AMRModels_out/
 - threads : number of threads to run with.
 Don't choose a number higher than the number of cores on your machine!
 Example: 128

 The download of the 59200 individual fasta files can be very time consuming based on the speed of your internet.
 If a fasta file exists in the *[output_dir]/fasta/* directory, the script will not redownload that file.
 It is normal for the first initial download to take over 4 hours to run.
+Note that the total download size is 220GB!

 For reference with respect to compute requirements: these models were built on a machine that has 144 total logical processors and 1 TB of RAM.
 These models still required multiple *days* of training using this server while utilizing upwards of 128 GB of RAM.

+The output directory will contain the following:
+- fasta : directory containing all fasta files that were downloaded from the PATRIC FTP and used to train with.
+This should contain 59200 fasta files totaling 220 GB of data.
+- gids.lst : list of genome IDs used to train with.
+This list is also used to download genomes from the PATRIC FTP.
+- model_mic : MIC model directory.
+- model_sir : SIR model directory.
+- temp : temporary directory used while training.

 # GenomicModelCreator Directory